// i am done with dating

 I honestly don't think online dating is what God had in mind when he created romance.
 Talking to random guys online, then moving to text, then meeting in person, and then talking continuously for two weeks after...then nothing...seems to have a greater impact on ones' self-esteem than people might think, and it's not by any means ROMANTIC!

-In fact, if you really want an insiders view on online dating, then I will be honest and tell you that it's all a game.
+In fact, if you want an insider's view on online dating, then I will be honest and tell you that it's all a game.
 Whether or not you're meeting to have sex (in which I have never done!), it's more about the test run than it is about procuring a relational foundation with that said man or woman.

 Recently, this happened to me.
-Hence the reason behind why I recently ended my love affair with the thrill of online dating (which wasn't an intentional type of dating at all.
+Hence the reason behind why I recently ended my love affair with the thrill of online dating (which wasn't an intentional dating at all.
 Not very realistic, either!).
 Anyway...as I was doing my morning study, I ran across a quote that really made me think:

 We must focus on who God wants us to be, before we worry about who we are supposed to be with.
 (Jarrid Wilson)

 Truthfully, that quote would have made me smile.
 Probably even cry.
 As it really should!
 Because it's so true.
-But, yes, it's been difficult to read this, and be happy and smile about the beautiful truth of this quote when all I could see was the depressing reality of my life--->SINGLE.
+But, yes, it's been difficult to read this, and be happy and smile about the beautiful truth of this quote when all I could see was the depressing reality of my life - SINGLE.

 And as a single woman and dating, you often find yourself wondering, in the midst of rejection "when will it be my turn?"/ "When will my prince come?"/ "Why do they all leave?"/ "When will I be enough?"/ "What's wrong with me?
 Am I broken, invisible, worthless?"/ "Why do they not want me!?"